spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/50-image-swap.md

 <InfoBox>

- If the registry or image mentioned in the image swamp configuration cannot be located, Kubernetes will try to obtain the image from the source mentioned in the deployment configuration.
+ If the registry or image mentioned in the image swap configuration cannot be located, Kubernetes will try to obtain the image from the source mentioned in the deployment configuration.

 </InfoBox>